davidepellegatta/couchbase-eventing-sample/readme.md

 Couchbase eventing functions can be used for multiple use cases.
 On this repo it is shown how an eventing function can create summary documents useful for a direct Key-Value access.

+It is also shown how to run unit tests on your function before you deploy it!

 ## DataModel

 ### Deals Details Object